 Salt for preparing the eggplant

-Use 1 tablespoon of vinegar in the salt water used to boil the eggplant slices to keep the eggplant slices and peel from discoloring.
+Use 1 tablespoon of vinegar in the salt water used to boil the eggplant slices, to keep the eggplant slices from discoloring.

-Typically used in lasagna with our without meat, ricotta cheese is a mild, creamy cheese that adds protein to the filling.
+Typically used in lasagna, ricotta cheese is a mild, creamy cheese that adds protein to the filling.

 Fresh mozzarella cheese